quasarframework/quasar/docs/src/pages/quasar-cli-vite/upgrade-guide.md

 * We have shifted towards an ESM style for the whole Quasar project folder, so many default project files now require ESM code (although using `.cjs` as an extension for these files is supported, but you will most likely need to rename the extension should you not wish to change anything).
 One example is the `/quasar.config.js` file which now it's assumed to be ESM too (so change from `.js` to `.cjs` should you still want a CommonJs file).
 * The "test" cmd was removed due to latest updates for @quasar/testing-* packages.
 See [here](https://testing.quasar.dev/packages/testing/)
 * The "clean" cmd has been re-designed.
 Type "quasar clean -h" in your upgraded Quasar project folder for more info.
+* Typescript detection is based on the quasar.config file being in TS form (quasar.config.ts) and tsconfig.json file presence.
 * feat+refactor(app-vite): ability to run multiple modes + dev/build simultaneously (huge effort!)
 * **We will detail more breaking changes for each of the Quasar modes below**.